MamidiRohit/Project2/Readme.md

 - **Preprocessing Steps**: Implement robust preprocessing steps to handle outliers and noise, such as outlier detection algorithms or robust scaling methods.
 - **Advanced Techniques**: Explore integrating outlier detection algorithms and advanced noise filtering techniques before fitting the model to improve its generalization capabilities.

-## Contribution

-Contributions are highly appreciated and critical for the ongoing improvement of the model.
-If you are interested in enhancing functionality, improving efficiency, or extending the usability of this model, you are encouraged to:

-- **Fork the Repository**: Create your fork of the repository where you can make your changes.
-- **Make Changes**: Implement your enhancements or fixes.
-- **Create a Pull Request**: Submit a pull request for your changes to be reviewed and potentially merged into the main project.

-Your contributions not only help improve the project but also provide valuable learning opportunities through collaboration and feedback.